alexranaldi/PolyphaseFilterBank/README.md

 Usage is simple.
 Create the PFB (Polyphase Filter Bank) with the first input specifying data input length as log2(N). e.g., for 4096 samples, log2(4096) = 12.
 The second argument specifies the filter order.
 2x the number of channels is the minimum.
 Larger values result in sharper filters.
 The third argument specifies the scale factor.
-Suggested values are 1 and 2.
+A value of 1 results in nominal unmodified filters.
+Larger values result in wider, overlapping filters, which is useful to remove scalloping loss, but results in more correlated output due to the overlap.

 ```
 auto pfb = std::make_unique<pd::PolyPhaseFilterBank>(12,13,1);